Chilldose/PlotScripts/README.md

         BIASCURRNT_NAMPR: <Idark>
 ```

-The output as XML for the stated file and this xml template will output:
+The xml template stated here will output a XML for the given file above and this xml template will read:

 ```xml
 <?xml version="1.0" ?>